 Sophia’s never been afraid of the dark.
-She could sleep just fine without a night light when she was a child, but being in her own bed and in the middle of a patch of black trees are two completely different things.
+She could sleep just fine without a night light when she was a child.
+But, as she’s coming to realize, being in her own bed and in the middle of a patch of black trees are two completely different things.
 Here, she can feel the fear unfurling within her like an eager poppy for the first drop of sunlight after a long, restless night.
 It is not a pleasant feeling, and she is not happy in the least to experience it.
-To her, it serves as an unnecessary reminder that, for the first time in her life, she is alone and there isn’t the slightest chance that she’ll randomly stumble upon someone she recognizes.
+To her, it serves as an unnecessary reminder that, for the first time in her life, she’s not on her father’s compound and there isn’t the slightest chance that she’ll randomly stumble upon someone she recognizes.

 The thought is enough to make her cringe, her very soul curdling at the idea of being so quickly and completely torn away from everything she’s ever known.
 Her fingers spread outward, thoughtlessly seeking out the solidity of the ground beneath her to steady the raging of her heart.
 It gallops within her chest, beating against her in waves of stampeding horses.
-That’s how her mother had always explained her irregular heartbeat to her; tiny horses, she had said, naysayers to your desires.
+That’s how her mother had always explained her irregular heartbeat to her.
+Tiny horses, she’d say, naysayers to your desires.

 “Ow, ow!”
 She mutters, one arm reaching back to rub soothing circles into her irritated back.
 With a last, almost accusatory throb, her body finally relaxes, and she’s forced to admit that perhaps she shouldn’t try to move around for a good while.

-As if in mockery of her decision, the treetops shake violently, and a massive dark cloud propels itself from their straggly branches and out into the far off, grayish distance.
+As if in mockery of her decision, the treetops shake violently and a massive dark cloud propels itself from their straggly branches and into the far off, brownish-gray distance.
 Birds, Sophia thinks bitterly.
-Being envious of a tiny brained organism is not something she’s used to, but then again, so is being curled up in the fetal position outside of her father’s compound.
+Being envious of a tiny brained organism is not something she’s used to, but then again, so is being curled up in the fetal position on the forest floor.
 Beggars can’t be choosers, but they certainly can be spiteful, she acknowledges as she listens on with a touch of glee as one bird gives a harsh, grating squawk of a noise followed shortly by an unusually satisfying thump.

 She snickers to herself.
 That’ll teach them to mock me.